Tigers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

+- The Tigers have been underdogs in 79 games this season and have come away with the win 32 times (40.5%) in those contests.

+- Detroit has a record of 4-8, a 33.3% win rate, when it's set as an underdog of +195 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Tigers have a 47.6% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Tigers have a 33.9% chance of walking away with the win.

-- Detroit and its opponents have hit the over in 50 of its 97 games with a total this season.
+- Detroit's games have gone over the total in 51 of its 98 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!